Authors: Don Warrant and Sam DiSalvo

 The Directive applies to original returns timely filed (including extensions) on or after September 11, 2017.
 It can also apply to years under an IRS audit if, at the start of the audit, the company indicates that it intends to follow the Directive.

-Optional Methods for Claiming Research Credits
+Optional Methods for Claiming Research & Development Tax Credits

 LB&I Taxpayers now have the option to have a traditional R&D tax credit study performed to support the tax credits claimed, or to follow the procedures outlined in the Directive which should provide IRS audit protection, but may reduce the amount of the tax credit claimed.